...Highlights: shark action, great macro life/ marine diversity, schooling fish & big pelagics...

 From the dive boat you may be able to see red painted rock engravings (petroglyphs) on the high cliffs of the islands painted by the ancestors of modern day Palauans.

 Most holiday makers who come to Palau want to dive as much as possible.
 If you are the same then we recommend a Palau liveaboard as your best option.
 There is no easier way to get to see the whole region than on a boat that moves from one glorious dive spot to the next.
-For more information on the cruises and all the travel information you might need to visit Palau, view:
+For more information on the cruises and all the travel information you might need to visit, view our Palau liveaboard section.

 The flexibility of movement also allows liveaboards to offer more dives per day (often 5) than a land-based operator can provide.
 Travel time to the sites from land on day trip boats can be an annoyance.
 The liveaboards all operate out of the town of Koror (where you fly into) and run trips of a minimum of a week long.